Darkest Dungeon - Initial Impressions

 Image: Red Hook Studios

 As you can tell from the images, this game has a good amount of flair and style to its look.
-This is a turn-based strategy game, so animation and involvement is limited.
-The game makes up for this limited presentation with its distinct and shaded art-style.
-The design of the various characters show some real creativity splashed with some elements of other inspirational sources, like the crusader's distinct Dark Souls look for example.
+This is a turn-based strategy game, so animation and involvement are limited.
+The game makes up for this limited presentation with its distinct and shaded art style.
+The design of the various characters shows some real creativity splashed with some elements of other inspirational sources, like the crusader's distinct Dark Souls look for example.

-The music and the ominous narration is appropriately over the top in its dramatics as well.
+The music and the ominous narration are appropriately over the top in their dramatics as well.
 In most cases, if I heard the same line over and over again from a game's narrator or character, I'd be annoyed.
 In this case, the narration is so dramatic and intense, it entertains me every time.

 Updates